-Nuts are great snack for energy (be careful not to over consume because of the high calorie content).
+Nuts are a great snack for energy (be careful not to over consume because of the high-calorie content).
 Again easy and portable!

 Many people get a little worried about low back pain.
 I think you are ok because you said it is “when” you are doing abs.
 This is just telling me that you are still working on strength in your core.
-Keep thinking of the core as wrapping all the way around, including your back.
+Keep thinking of the core of wrapping all the way around, including your back.
 As much as you are working out with your functional training and focused core work, it really takes a while.
 I remember when I went to physical therapy a few years back for my neck and the PT was doing his initial exam.
 He needed to test my core strength.
 I was like, ok, I go this…I am a trainer!
 I was mortified.
 I failed miserably.
 It really changed the way I worked out and how much I worked the core into classes for everyone.
 My answer?
 Just keep at it, and the stronger you get, that pain should go away.
 Just be sure that you are not having acute pain, or pain any other time of the day.
 Work on some exercises that focus on using the entire core, and don’t forget to flip over and work the back and postural muscles!
 If the pain continues, I would definitely get a check-up with your Dr. and get a referral for PT!

 Check out these exercises for some inspiration!

 Here is a great core workout straight from P90X 3 that you can start right at home today!

 I get burnt out really fast with legs.
 Especially with multiple reps and sets of squats.
 I’d like to improve my leg endurance and I would also like to increase the size of my leg muscles a little if I can.
 I started to do weighted squats and weighted lunges on leg days.
 Any other tips?